cbl-dart/cbl-dart/CONTRIBUTING.md

 ## Running tests

-The packages `cbl`, `cbl_ffi`, and `cbl_native` are pure Dart packages and have unit tests, which can be run through the normal methods, e.g `dart test`/`flutter test` or the IDE.
+The packages `cbl`, and `cbl_ffi` are pure Dart packages and have unit tests, which can be run through the normal methods, e.g `dart test`/`flutter test` or the IDE.
 These unit tests only test components which are independent of the native binaries.

 To ensure good test coverage a suite of E2E tests is maintained in `cbl_e2e_tests`.
 This package is not used to run the tests, through.